digitaltrails/vdu_controls/README.md

   * The Light-Metering-Dialog now offers two profile starter-templates for older and newer monitors.
   * The Settings global-options are now grouped under subheadings.
-  * The layout of the Preset and Light-Metering dialogs better refect the the style of the main panel (slightly).
+  * The layout of the Preset and Light-Metering dialogs better reflect the the style of the main panel (slightly).
   * The system tray default icon is now primarily monochrome to reflect prevailing desktop aesthetics.
-It's designed to acommodate both dark and light tray backgounds (as far as is possible).
+It's designed to accommodate both dark and light tray backgrounds (as far as is possible).
   * The right-mouse action that could hide the toolbar irretrievably has been disabled.
-  * When parsing monitor metadata, if the same VCP-feature-code is defined mutiple times, the first definition is kept and any following definitions are logged (rather than silently overwriting the first).
+  * When parsing monitor metadata, if the same VCP-feature-code is defined multiple times, the first definition is kept and any following definitions are logged (rather than silently overwriting the first).
     This allows some monitors with incorrect metadata to work out-of-the-box.
   * When parsing monitor metadata, well known "Continuous" VCP-feature